sansin5982/Statistics-with-R/chapters/T-test/One-Sample-Ttest.md

     ## V = 18, p-value = 0.6344
     ## alternative hypothesis: true location is not equal to 70

--   Use when the normality assumption is violated.
+-   Used when the normality assumption is violated.
+-   p value is &gt; 0.05.
+Hence, null hypothesis is accepted.
+-   We will see in detail in nonparametric section.

 ## Conclusion